RafaelEstevamReis/SimpleMPD/README.md

 * AddId - Add a file to the queue and return it's Id
 * ListAll - Lists all songs and directories in URI.
 Do not use this command
 * LsInfo - Lists the contents of the directory URI
-* Find - find files
+* Find - find files - Case-Sensitive
+* Search - find files - Case-Insensitive

 Once this code does something more useful, this section wil be replaced